only search B.P. Lama Jyotisha

 • One must be willing to accept personal responsibility for the communication and understanding within marriage.

-Breaking a clay pot will not make the least molecule of progress toward the goal of self-knowledge through the vehicle of marriage.
+Breaking a clay pot will not create the least molecule of progress toward the goal of self-knowledge through the vehicle of marriage.

-However breaking a clay pot, or any other ritual, can help to confirm the native 's intention to eradicate the most fundamental ignorance by asking for help from the divine when marriage challenges become severe.
+Intention to eradicate the most fundamental ignorance may be enacted by asking for help from the divine when marriage challenges become severe.

-Breaking a clay pot can affirm one's commitment to breaking through barriers of misunderstanding and psychic mismatch to reach a common respect.
+Breaking a clay pot can serve as a sacrificial ritual which does affirm one's commitment to breaking through barriers of misunderstanding and psychic mismatch to reach a common respect.

-• However it is important to continuously remember that a ritual has no power that is greater than personal conviction, personal intention, and personal commitment to accept responsibility for the situation as one finds it
+• However, it is important to continuously remember that a ritual per se has no power.
+The true power of consciousness is the power of honest personal conviction, personal intention, and personal commitment to accept responsibility for the situation.

-• and to do one's neutral and compassionate best work to make it better while negotiating the piece-by-piece conversion of resentment, blaming, accusations, and despair into the bright light of trust and knowledge.
+• It is necessary to do one's neutral and compassionate best work to make it better while negotiating the piece-by-piece conversion of resentment, blaming, accusations, and despair into the bright light of trust and knowledge.

-Om_mani.jpg Contact - Copyright © 1994-2024 by Barbara Pijan Lama - How to Request a Jyotisha Reading -- sitemap -- barbarapijan.com
+Contact - Copyright © 1994-2024 by Barbara Pijan Lama [How to Request a Jyotishavidya Reading]

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth